ahmettaydinn/react-connect-four-game/README.md

 ## The challenge
-The aim of this project is to create a gamee with given figma design.Codes and algorithms are totally written by me.
+The aim of this project is to create a game with given figma design.
+All codes and algorithms are totally written by me.

 ## Links
 <hr>